mateimicu/mateimicu/content/install-openstack-rdo.md

 ```

 ### Access Horizon
-To access the openstack deployment you first need to allow access to `httpd` from the private ip.
+To access the OpenStack deployment you first need to allow access to `httpd` from the private ip.

 Edit the file `/etc/httpd/conf.d/15-horizon_vhost.conf` and replace all occurrence's of `ServerAlias` with just one `ServerAlias *`.
 It should look like this (this is just the snipper)